RibirX/Ribir/docs/builtin_widget/declare_builtin_fields.md

 - on_blur : [`impl FnMut(& mut FocusEvent)`]
  	 - specify the event handler to process blur event.
 - on_focus_in : [`impl FnMut(& mut FocusEvent)`]
+ 	 - specify the event handler to process focusin event in bubble phase.
+- on_focus_in_capture : [`impl FnMut(& mut FocusEvent)`]
- 	 - specify the event handler to process focusin event.
+ 	 - specify the event handler to process focusin event in capture phase.
 - on_focus_out : [`impl FnMut(& mut FocusEvent)`]
+ 	 - specify the event handler to process focusout event in bubble phase.
+- on_focus_out_capture : [`impl FnMut(& mut FocusEvent)`]
- 	 - specify the event handler to process focusout event.
+ 	 - specify the event handler to process focusout event in capture phase.
 - on_key_down : [`impl FnMut(& mut KeyboardEvent)`]
+ 	 - specify the event handler when keyboard press down in bubble phase.
+- on_key_down_capture : [`impl FnMut(& mut KeyboardEvent)`]
- 	 - specify the event handler when keyboard press down.
+ 	 - specify the event handler when keyboard press down in capture phase.
 - on_key_up : [`impl FnMut(& mut KeyboardEvent)`]
+ 	 - specify the event handler when a key is released in bubble phase.
+- on_key_up_capture : [`impl FnMut(& mut KeyboardEvent)`]
- 	 - specify the event handler when a key is released.
+ 	 - specify the event handler when a key is released in capture phase.
 - on_chars : [`impl FnMut(& mut CharsEvent)`]
+ 	 - specify the event handler when received unicode characters in bubble phase.
+- on_chars_capture : [`impl FnMut(& mut CharsEvent)`]
- 	 - specify the event handler when received unicode characters.
+ 	 - specify the event handler when received unicode characters in capture phase.
 - on_wheel : [`impl FnMut(& mut WheelEvent)`]
+ 	 - specify the event handler when user moving a mouse wheel or similar input device in bubble phase.
+- on_wheel_capture : [`impl FnMut(& mut WheelEvent)`]
- 	 - specify the event handler when user moving a mouse wheel or similar input device.
+ 	 - specify the event handler when user moving a mouse wheel or similar input device in capture phase.
 - box_fit : [`BoxFit`]
  	 -  set how its child should be resized to its box.
 - background : [`Brush`]